gsuuon/model.nvim/README.md

 ### Chat prompts
 [Chat prompts](#chatprompt) go in `setup({ prompts = {..}, chats = { [name] = { <chat prompt> }, .. } })` next to `prompts`.
 Defaults to [the starter chat prompts](./lua/model/prompts/chats.lua).

-Use `:Mchat my_chat` to create a new mchat buffer with the `my_chat` chat prompt.
-You can save the buffer with `.mchat` extension and continue the chat later with `:Mchat` using the same settings (shown in the header).
-It's a normal buffer so you can edit messages or settings as needed. `mchat` comes with some syntax highlighting to show the various parts - name of the chatprompt runner, options and params in the header, and a system message.
-The header and llm responses have fold levels set.
+Use `:Mchat [name]` to create a new mchat buffer with that chat prompt.
 A brand new `mchat` buffer might look like this:

 ```
 openai
 ---